alipouw13/ai-powerbi/README.md

 ## Workshop Objectives

 By the end of this workshop, you will be able to:
-- Utilize Power BI's built-in AI visuals (Key Influencers, Decomposition Tree, Anomaly Detection)
+- Use and understand the value of Power BI's built-in AI visuals (Key Influencers, Decomposition Tree, Anomaly Detection)
 - Create intelligent reports using Copilot in Power BI Desktop
 - Build interactive dashboards with AI-driven insights
 - Apply natural language queries to extract business insights
+- Use CoPilot in Power BI Service to extract key business insights

 ## Prerequisites